WaylonWalker/waylonwalker.com/pages/blog/supercharge-zsh-startup.md

 ## 🕵️‍♂️Profile your startup time

 It is possible to profile your zsh startup time by adding `zmodload zsh/zprof` to the start of your `~/.zshrc` file and `zprof` at the end.
 This was unsuccessfull for me.
 I ended up just backing up `~/.zshrc` file, then deleting half of it to see where the hot spots were.
 I found that two places that were really hot for me.
-One I was inadvertantly setting git and npm settings everytime that didnt need to be set everytime.
+One I was inadvertantly setting git and npm settings everytime that didn't need to be set everytime.
 That was an easy 2s gain.
 Another easy 3s gain was removing oh-my-zsh.

 ``` bash
 # ~/.zshrc